How to Measure Home Windows

 Consider Exterior Space

-If you opt for a swinging window, such as a casement window or an awning window, consider how much exterior space is available, since how to measure windows will be different for different window types.
-These windows swing out from your home, and if you try to install one of them at the peak of your roof where overhangs get in the way, it work out well.
+If you opt for a swinging window—such as a casement or awning window—consider how much exterior space is available.
+These windows swing out from your home, so if you try to install one of them at the peak of your roof where overhangs get in the way, it won’t work out well.
 If there is a possible obstruction around the outside of your window opening, make sure you account for it.
-Whether your home is built right next to the garage, or you have other parts of the home or yard to work around, you have to keep these things in mind.
-Take measurements for how much space the new windows will have to swing.
-Bring these measurements with you and double check that the windows will fit into that space when open.
+Whether your home is built right next to the garage, or you have other parts of the home or yard to work around, keep in mind how much swing space y0u’ll need to allow.

 Cutting a Rough Opening for a New Window

-Sometimes you’re more interested in making an opening around a window that you already purchased.
-To do this you simply take the measurements of the window that you have using the steps laid out above and decide what depth, width and height you need for the window.
+To do this, simply take the measurements of the window using the steps above and decide what depth, width, and height you need for the window.
 The depth can be the same as the window measurements, but the height and width of the opening both need to be two inches larger than the window to account for one inch of space on all sides.
-This leaves you with space to make adjustments to your windows.
-The adjustments help keep the window level and plumb during installation.
+This leaves you with space to make adjustments, which will help keep the window level and plumb during installation.

 With the opening cut to the proper specifications, you’ll have to build a frame for the window to sit in.
 First you’ll put in a header, and then you’ll put in cripple studs both above and underneath the rough opening for your window.
 This will help transfer the weight of your home down through the studs rather than through the window.